 We might expect a link between games and prosocial behavior for several reasons.
 Maybe playing prosocial video games makes kids friendlier.
 But causation could work the other way, too.
 Kids who are already prosocial might prefer to play prosocial games.

-Gentile’s team conducted two other studies help tease apart cause and effect.
+Gentile’s team has conduced other research to help tease apart cause and effect.

-In Japan, researchers interviewed students in the 5th-, 8th- and 11th grades at two different points in time.
+In a study of Japanese kids, researchers interviewed students in the 5th-, 8th- and 11th grades at two different points in time (Gentile et al 2009).

-Finally, in the U.S., researchers conducted an experiment.
+Finally, in the U.S., researchers conducted a controlled experiment (Gentile et al 2009).
 They randomly assigned college students to play either

 • a prosocial game (Super Mario Sunshine or Chibi Robo)